 - Manual: Affordable, simple mechanics, no electricity needed; but less convenient, especially for large or hard-to-reach blinds.

 For harsh weather regions, motorised blinds with automated wind or sun sensors can retract automatically, protecting themselves and saving users hassle.
-In contrast, manual systems rely entirely on timely user action.
+Manual systems rely entirely on timely user action.

 Primary Types of Outdoor Blinds